scala/scala-lang/learn/index.md

 If you are just starting to learn how to code, you will find that a large portion of the material about Scala assumes that you already have some programming experience.
 There are two valuable resources which we can recommend to programming beginners that will take you directly into the world of Scala:

 * The online class [Functional Programming Principles in Scala](https://www.coursera.org/course/progfun), available on coursera.
-Tought by the creator of Scala, Martin Odersky, this online class takes a somewhat academic approach to teach the fundamentals of functional programming.
+Taught by the creator of Scala, Martin Odersky, this online class takes a somewhat academic approach to teach the fundamentals of functional programming.
 You will learn a lot of Scala by solving the programming assignments.
 * [Kojo](http://www.kogics.net/sf:kojo) is an interactive learning environment that uses Scala programming to explore and play with math, art, music, animations and games.